Sentienz/druid-website-src/druid-powered.md

 We are using Druid as our single source of truth for both realtime statistics and data analysis.
 Our clients can see and filter detailed metrics in our [self-service DSP](https://www.sage-archer.com).
 The DSP is used for mobile and digital-out-of-home advertising campaigns.
 Druid is powering both the front-end and the optimization algorithms within the system.

+## Sentienz + Akiro

+In [Sentienz](https://sentienz.com/), we are using Druid for realtime analytics and lambda for the IoT and Media data for our product [Akiro](https://theakiro.com/).
+Druid gives us the flexibility in realtime ingestion and latency sensitive analytics on timeseries data, OTT/Quad play media data at a scale of Billions of records a day.

 ## Sift Science

 Sift Science provides an online trust platform that online businesses use to prevent fraud and abuse.
 We use Druid as a tool to gain real-time insights about our data and machine learning models.